thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 published: true
 featured: true
 author: gabe
-date: 2014-06-27 16:00:00
+date: {}
-short: |
+short:
+  - "Find out how to wrestle proper URIs out of all sorts of stubborn entities, with an example from our Salesforce module.\n"
-  Find out how to wrestle proper URIs out of all sorts of stubborn entities, with an example from our Salesforce module.
+  - "Find out how to wrestle proper URIs out of all sorts of stubborn entities, with an example from our Salesforce module."
 tags:
   - Drupal Planet
   - Drupal
   - Entity
--
+  - null
 ---

 At ThinkShout, most of our modules are based around the Entity system.
 After all, like most developers, we are big abstraction nerds.
 Entities enable some rad abstraction in Drupal land: our [Registration module](https://www.drupal.org/project/registration) lets you registration-enable any fieldable entity; the new version of [MailChimp](https://www.drupal.org/project/mailchimp) lets you sync any fieldable entity with an email address with your MailChimp lists; and our [Salesforce module](https://www.drupal.org/project/salesforce) lets you sync any entity with a Salesforce object.